LovesWorking/react-query-external-sync/README.md

 # React Query External Sync

-A powerful debugging tool for React Query state in any React-based application.
+A powerful debugging tool for React Query state and device storage in any React-based application.
 Whether you're building for mobile, web, desktop, TV, or VR - this package has you covered.
 It works seamlessly across all platforms where React runs, with zero configuration to disable in production.

 Pairs perfectly with [React Native DevTools](https://github.com/LovesWorking/rn-better-dev-tools) for a complete development experience.